 - a copy of the child’s health insurance card

 - a timeline of significant events related to the child and the other parent

 I. Disclosures and Discovery

-We gather information that we, the other side, and the judge will need to make a decision.
+We gather the information that we, the other side, and the judge will need to make a decision.
 This information-gathering process begins with our free online onboarding and intake system, which is powered by artificial intelligence.
-We continue to gather information through our own work and investigation, using subpoenas and depositions and written discovery requests to the other side.
+We continue to gather information through our own work and investigation, using subpoenas and depositions, and written discovery requests to the other side.
 We make voluntary information disclosures to the other side without them even asking for it.
 Many attorneys try to play games and hide their information.
 That is their mistake to make, not ours.
 By managing the information, we set our cases up for long-term success.
 By hiding information, obstructive attorneys cost their clients unnecessary money and make cases take longer.
 We propose stipulations to streamline each case.
 Most attorneys do not accept our proposed stipulations because they operate out of fear and distrust, but we still make the proposals to try to make the case move forward.

 II.
 Make a Written Settlement Offer

 Cases resolve either by agreement or by trial.
 Almost every family law case is required to go through mediation.
 When possible, we make a written offer before mediation for the following reasons: